 - In Civilization 1 and 2, the "Entertainers" who boost Luxury in cities are represented by Elvis heads.
+When looking at the city, the entretainer is a full-on Elvis impersonator on modern times, but on ancient times it's... still Elvis, but with a Lute.
 On higher difficulties, the Luxury stat will be the bane of your existence; entire cities will revolt if deprived of a single day of hip shaking.

 - In the original Grand Theft Auto, you'd sometimes come across wandering rows of Hare Krishnas you could run over for a quick bonus.
 In the sci-fi sequel, GTA2, they were replaced with... wandering rows of Elvis Impersonators.